Tecnativa/doodba/README.md

 Call `addons --help` for usage instructions.

+### `autoupdate`

+This script updates Odoo addons automatically, according to their directories' checksum.
+Most of the magic happens inside an OCA addon called [`module_auto_update`][], so it must be installed in Odoo for this to work fine.
+Check its docs for more info.

+Configure `autoupdate`'s behavior with these environment variables:

+- ``$AUTOUPDATE_TIMEOUT`` indicates the amount of seconds to wait for logs to be produced by the autoupdate job.
+If no logs are produced within that time window, the script will fail and be aborted.
+It will try terminating the process, wait this same amount of seconds, and then kill it.

+  This is useful in cases where you update deployments in parallel to running production instances, because sometimes queries from production and autoupdate instances conflict and make both hang.

+- ``$I18N_OVERWRITE`` will update languages when updating addons.

 ### [`nano`][]

 The CLI text editor we all know, just in case you need to inspect some bug in